 7 Tips for Intermodal Transportation Success

 Intermodal transportation is a process that uses two or more modes or carriers to transport goods from the shipper to the receiver.
 Typically this involves a truck that transports a container to the railroad, where another truck picks up the container and delivers it to the drop-off address.
 In a tight market, this method is advantageous for shippers because it frees up other drivers to make additional deliveries.
 Plus, the cost of intermodal transportation is less than truckload shipping because the cost is charged per load instead of per mile.

 1. The Right Lane is a Differentiator

 Shipments with longer distances between pickup and delivery equate to better intermodal transportation loads.
 Typically, 500 miles on the rail is the shortest cutoff for distance.
 Any less and the shipper may not save any cost when considering drayage to and from the rail terminals.
 Shippers will also want to account for the distance between the rail ramps, and you don’t want to be more than 50 or 100 miles away.

 2. All Loads Are Not Created Equal

 Loads best suited for intermodal transportation are raw production materials, packaging materials, and goods being transferred from one warehouse to another.
-Ultimately, you want to move items that can afford an extra bit of time and not ending in a sale.
+Ultimately, you want to move items that can afford an extra bit of time and are not ending in a sale.

 3. Rail Can't Be Rushed

 Rail services can be much cheaper than over-the-road services, but it is ultimately much slower.
-If you have some lead time to play with and you’re not eager for quick delivery, then intermodal is your best option.
+If you have some lead time to play with and you’re not eager for quick delivery, then intermodal transportation is your best option.

 4. Know Your Options